hardwario/bc-website/content/doc/basics/quick-start-guide.en.md

 * Use your [**Raspberry PI**]({{< relref "/doc/tutorials/raspberry-pi-installation.en.md" >}}) or other [**single board computer (SBC)**]({{< relref "/doc/tutorials/raspberry-pi-installation.en.md#setup-on-original-raspbian.en.md">}}) as a server.
 * [**Flash other firmware**]({{< relref "/doc/projects/radio-door-sensor.en.md#flash-door-sensor-firmware.en.md">}}) or [**write your own firmware**]({{<relref "/doc/firmware/basic-overview.en.md">}}) for the **Core Module**.
 * Check the [**Core Module pinouts**]({{< relref "/doc/hardware/header-pinout.en.md">}}) and add your own buttons, relays and sensors.

+## Troubleshooting

+Cannot find the Radio Dongle or Core Module in the device list

+- On Windows 7 and macOS please install the [FTDI VCP drivers](https://www.ftdichip.com/Drivers/VCP.htm)
+- On Ubuntu you need to be in `dialout` user group.
+Please use command `sudo usermod -a -G dialout $USER` and restart computer
+- BigClown Playground cannot flash older Core Module Revision 1.
+Please use the `bcf` tool.
+See [version comparison]({{<relref "/doc/hardware/core-module-1-and-2-comparison.en.md">}})